ncats/multiplex-analysis-web-apps/neighborhood_profile_analyzer.md

 2. Norm within Clusters: The grid values are decimal values of the number of cells within a cluster assigned to a given phenotype.
 In this schema, the relative color of the grid is based on the within-cluster distribution.
 The sum of the numbers in each row sum to 1.
 3. Norm within Phenotypes: The grid values are decimal values of the number of cells within a phenotype assigned to a given cluster.
 In this schema, the relative color of the grid is based on the within-phenotype distribution.
 The sum of the numbers in each column sum to 1.

-`Feature Select Box and Value Select Box`: These select boxes allows you to choose which feature to filter your data by for the heatmap.
-This can help you focus on specific aspects of the data and display the distribution of cells that match a feature and value pair.
-The features listed in the Feature select box are any and all Feature columns that are included in your input dataset.
-The value select box contains all the unique values for the selected Feature.
-The heatmap that is displayed will use only the cells from your dataset that are the selected Value for the selected Feature.
-The relative color of the heatmap will be based on the filtered data, not the full dataset.

 #### Incidence Figure

+The incidence figure is one way to represent the counts of the cells present in each cluster.
+In this example I choose the standard form of clustering analysis with 5 clusters.
+When it is first loaded, it looks like the following (Figure 1):

-The incidence line plot details how the cells within each cluster differ in their expression of the data features recorded alongside the cell positions and marker values.
+The incidence figure details how the cells within each cluster differ in their expression of the data features recorded alongside the cell positions and marker values.
 These features range from boolean values (True/False), continuous values (-1, 0, 1), and string values('time0').
-There are two selection boxes to augment the indicence line plot, and a radio button to select the type of comparison to perform.
+There are two selection boxes to augment the indicence figure, and a radio button to select the type of comparison to perform.
 They are the following:

-`Feature Select Box`: Features that can be considered for the Incidence line plot.
+`Feature Select Box`: Features that can be considered for the Incidence figure.

-* Cell Counts: The number of cells assigned to a given cluster
+* Cell Counts: The number of cells assigned to a given cluster (Default)
-* HYPOXIC, NORMOXIC, NucArea, RelOrientation, etc: Columns from your dataset by which you want to directly compare TWO conditions.
+* Other features from your datasets: Columns from your dataset by which you want to directly compare TWO conditions.
 At this time, this works best with Boolean data (True/False), but also works with range data (x>0, x<0).
 Once a feature is selected, the incidence plot no longer shows a pure count, but instead a comparison of the two conditions within the feature.

 `Phenotype Select Box`: The phenotype the cells being plotted.
 The options shown are:

-* All Phenotypes: Shows all cells irrespective of phenotype
+* All Phenotypes: Shows all cells irrespective of phenotype (Default)
 * VIM+, ECAD+, VIM+ECAD+, Other, etc...: Shows only the cells that express for the specifically chosen phenotype (created during the Phenotyping stage of the workflow).

 `Display-as Radio Button`: How the values of the Feature select box should be displayed.
 This radio button is disabled for the Cell Counts condition, but is enabled for any other Feature selection.
 The options to be displayed are: